-Respect: a useful guide.
-Learn what it is, why it is important, types and examples.
+Respect.
+Learn what it is, why it is important, as well as different types and examples.
 Discover interesting tips on how to teach it.
 What to do when we are disrespected?
 How do you learn to respect yourself?
 How to respect others?
 In this article, we answer all these questions.

 What is respect?
 Concept and definition

 This is a very important component of both personal identity and interpersonal relationships.
 To feel respected could be considered a basic human right.
 Disrespect is a very important thing that can lead to break-ups and even violence.

-It is a concept that refers to the ability to value and honor another person, both his or her words and actions, even if we do not approve or share everything he or she does.
+The concept also refers to the ability to value and honor another person, even if we do not approve or share everything he or she does.
 It is accepting the other person and not trying to change them.
-Respecting another person is not judging them by their attitudes, behaviors or thoughts.
-It is not expecting for someone to be otherwise.